kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 - **11. WHO CAN I ASK FOR HELP WHILE LEARNING?**
     - Family, friends, and teachers?
 Other professionals and experienced enthusiasts?
 Peers/Advanced Peers?
 Those who have failed to solve the problem and gained insights from that?

-Once you begin your learning journey (you are traversing your map), you will need tools to help you know if you are heading in the right direction.
-You will also want to interact with guides a long the way that can help you if you get stuck.
+Once you begin your learning journey (you are traversing your map), you will need tools (e.g. a compass) to help you know if you are heading in the right direction.
+You will also want to interact with guides along the way that can help you if you get stuck.

 ![Compas](./compas.jpeg)